 Normally oral appeal proceedings take place in physics.

 Oral proceedings by videoconference

 Before the Examining Division, oral videoconference procedures are the norm (OJ 2020, A39).

 In the case of videoconferencing, documents submitted during the oral proceedings (ie under the R50 EPC) may be submitted:

 - by fax (Directives E-III 11.3.1) or

 - by e-mail (" Decision of the President of the European Patent Office dated 20 April 2012 concerning the filing of documents by e-mail during interviews and oral proceedings organized in the form of videoconferences" OG 2012, 348 and Directives E-III 11.3.2).

-While videoconferences before an examining division are explicitly regulated, there is currently no corresponding provision for boards of appeal.
+While videoconferences before an examining division are clearly possible, there is currently no corresponding provision for the boards of appeal.

 The Boards of Appeal may refuse it on a discretionary basis (T2068 / 14).

 Historically, it was not possible to appeal against opposition by video: there were no provisions regarding the appropriate video conference rooms or the possibility for the public to attend such video conferences (T1266 / 07, T2068 / 14).